We give confidential and free initial advice to struggling business owners.

-Our aim is to help you decide whether or not the business can keep going and if so the best way of doing that.
+Our aim is to help you decide whether your business can keep going and if so the best way of doing that.

-In some cases you may already know what you want to do.
+In some cases, you may already know what you want to do.
 For example, to just close the business and declare bankruptcy.
-However, you may be surprised how we can help, particularly if you own a house with your partner and how in some cases it can be protected.
+However, you may be surprised how we can help, particularly if you own a house with your partner and how in some cases the house can be protected.

-We have listed below the various insolvency procedures open to you if you are self-employed with debts.
-We can help you choose the best and right option for you.
+We have listed below the various insolvency procedures open to you if you are self-employed or in a partnership with debts.
+We can help you choose the best option for you.
 Please do ask us if you would like any further information or how you think we could help.

 Sole Trader and Partnership Insolvency Options:

-- Individual Voluntary Arrangement: We go to Court and get your debts frozen giving you time to pay or come up with a proposal.
+- Individual Voluntary Arrangement: We can go to Court and get your debts frozen giving you time to pay or come up with a proposal.
 This process called obtaining an interim order can be used for partnerships as well.
 IVA’s or PVA’s are then voted on by your unsecured creditors.
 You need 75% of those that vote (by value they are owed money) to agree to the proposals.